Capevace/laravel-introspect/README.md

 A utility library to analyze and pull information from Laravel codebases, querying model, route and more Laravel-specific things directly from your codebase using PHP reflection.
 It is targeted for development tools and coding agents for better understanding of the codebase.

+> [!WARNING]
+> I'm still finalizing the API and using this documentation for API design.
+> Not all methods listed here have been implemented yet and some of them may change until 1.0 release.

 ## Who is this for?